rSchleckser/Buster-movies/README.md

 ## Introduction

-Blockbuster Movie Website is a platform where users can discover the latest movies and TV shows.
+Buster Movie Website is a platform where users can discover the latest movies and TV shows.
 Users can sign up, log in, view their profile, and browse through a list of movies and TV shows.
 The site uses data from The Movie Database (TMDB) API to fetch information about movies and TV shows.

 ## User Story

+Users:

+- reate an account to view and interact with website
+- Log into account after creatation
+- Access User Dashboard, this will allow the user to browse movies/tv shows and view personal profile
+- Viewers can click on movies or tv show to access more information on the movie /tv show
+- Specific movie / tv show displayed will have watchlist and favorites buttons which will be added to users list and can be viewed at a later time
+- User can create, edit, or delete reviews specific to ones that they have made

 ## Wireframe